-To better understand the newly launched MS Marketing & Retail Science (MSMRS) program, we sat down with the program’s academic director, Professor Russ Winer, William H. Joyce Professor of Marketing at NYU Stern.
-Professor Winer shares details about the program development, unique and relevant curriculum, and career trajectories for the students in the program.
+To better understand the newly launched MS Marketing & Retail Science (MSMRS) program, we sat down with the program’s academic director, Professor Xiao Liu Associate Professor of Marketing at NYU Stern.
+Professor Liu shares details about the program development, unique and relevant curriculum, and career trajectories for the students in the program.

-Can you tell us about the MSMRS program?
+Can you tell us about the MSRMS program.
 What makes it unique from other MS Marketing programs?

 Walk us through the design of the program.
 How did the curriculum come together?
 Are there any courses in particular that you think are especially relevant?